-Levi Mohler, a Game, Forestation, and Parks Commission (now NGPC) biologist, saw a male displaying on a county road in extreme north-central Sioux Co 12 Apr 1951 (Levi Mohler and Wayne Mollhoff, personal communication); this report is almost certainly correct, but was not accepted by NOURC as no actual description of the bird was included (Brogie 2012).
-This and a 6 Sep 1987 Sioux Co record (Grenon 1990) are the only records for the state since 1901 examined by NOURC.
+Levi Mohler, a Game, Forestation, and Parks Commission (now NGPC) biologist, saw a male displaying with Sharp-tailed Grouse on a lek on a county road in extreme north-central Sioux Co 12 Apr 1951 (Levi Mohler and Wayne Mollhoff, personal communication; Mollhoff 2022); this report is almost certainly correct, but was not accepted by NOURC as no actual description of the bird was included (Brogie 2012).
+This and a 6 Sep 1987 Sioux Co record (Grenon 1990) are the only records for the state since 1901 that have been examined by NOURC.
 There are, however, a few additional reports for the 1940s through 1970s as follows.
 It was stated that “local investigation in Sioux and Dawes Counties indicates that a few sage hens may be present in extreme northwestern Nebraska” (Mohler 1944).
 “Sage Hen” was listed as seen in Dawes Co 11-13 May 1945 on NOU field trips (Haecker 1945).
 At least “two different flocks of Sage Grouse” were seen in the northwest corner of Sioux Co on 9-10 Dec 1960 (Mathisen 1961).
 Rosche (1982) reported that 6-7 were seen by a hunter Sep 1975 in extreme northwest Sioux Co.
 An adult male was poached 16 Jan 1979 by a hunter from a flock about five miles west of Harrison, Sioux Co and confiscated by NGPC personnel.

 HMM: Hastings Municipal Museum